 This Lateral Rotation exercise strengthens the rotator cuff and scapular muscles

-The athlete sits with the upper arm supported and elbow bent to a right angle as shown.
-The arm is rotated so that the fist points to the ceiling.
+- The athlete sits with the upper arm supported and the elbow bent to a right angle as shown

 Lateral Rotation In Abduction